 Polar bears in the Northwest Territories and Yukon are found exclusively in the Inuvialuit Settlement Region (ISR) and are co-operatively managed, or co-managed, under a framework set out in the Inuvialuit Final Agreement (IFA).
-The legislative framework for polar bears in the ISR includes the Western Arctic (Inuvialuit) Claims Settlement Act, the NWT Wildlife Act, the Yukon Wildlife Act, the Canada National Parks Act and the federal and NWT Species at Risk Acts.
+The legislative framework for polar bears in the ISR includes the Western Arctic (Inuvialuit) Claims Settlement Act, the Northwest Territories Wildlife Act, the Yukon Wildlife Act, the Canada National Parks Act and the federal and Northwest Territories Species at Risk Acts.
 All partners worked together to develop the ISR Polar Bear Joint Management Plan.
-The objective is to then adopt this ISR-wide plan under the federal Species at Risk Act and the SAR (NWT) Act, as polar bears were listed as special concern under the acts (2011 and 2014, respectively).
+The objective is to then adopt this ISR-wide plan under the federal Species at Risk Act and the Species at Risk (Northwest Territories) Act, as polar bears were listed as special concern under the acts (2011 and 2014, respectively).

 Recently NWT and Yukon developed an administrative agreement to recognize an ISR-wide Southern Beaufort Sea (SB) polar bear tag that can be used in all portions of the SB subpopulation range in the ISR.